csaf-poc/ghsa/README.md

 - [ ] Check if CLI could be improved
 - [ ] Check hidden GHSA (requires authentication/GITHUB_TOKEN)
 - [ ] Extensive review & additional tests
-- [ ] Perform validation against more edge cases
+- [ ] Optional: Retrivel all GHSAs from an organization

 ---
 ## License and Acknowledgments